Xithrius/Xythrion-legacy/README.md

 # Changelog

+## v0.00.0008, pushed 03/19/2019
+### Changes:
+* Command added to see creator of bot
+* SSL added to bot object initiation so it won't give error when attempting to come online
+### Bugfixes:
+* Anaconda navigator will screw up everything, so the fix for this is to not install it
+ * If installed, go to roaming, app data, then delete the anaconda folder

 ## v0.00.0007, pushed 03/18/2019 9:48pm PDT
 ### Changes:
 * The essentials directory is now a custom package full of error checking and path giving